 The second way to compare Binge to the other options is content.

-Out of the gate, the service boasts 10,000 hours of ad-free content.
-Unfortunately, this is something of a meaningless marketing claim.
-That could be 10,000 hour-long episodes.
-That could be 20,000 half-hour episodes.
-It's probably a mix of those things and while quantity does matter when it comes to streaming services, quality matters a lot as well.
+While quantity does matter when it comes to streaming services, quality matters a lot as well.
 In fact, it's the cornerstone of Binge's pitch.
 They want to be seen as the streaming service that has Game of Thrones, Big Little Lies and Westworld.

-Whether or not they have more or less content than Netflix or Stan will probably affect whether you stick with the subscription service over the long term but, if you're thinking of signing up, all it really takes is one good show to make that $10/month feel worth it.
+Whether or not they have more or less content than Netflix or Stan will probably affect whether you stick with the subscription service over the long term but, if you're thinking of signing up, all it really takes is one really good show to make that $10/month feel worth it.

 How does Binge's 10,000 hours of content compare to the likes of Netflix?
 Well, the answer to that is both complicated and simple.
 The size of the content library on Netflix changes from month to month as licensing deals expire and new series debut, so it's arguably impossible to fairly compare the two.
 Some reports have pegged Netflix Australia's content library at around 5000 titles.
 However, many of those 5000 titles are series with multiple seasons of episodes.

-Overall, it's unclear how Netflix' content library in 2020 specifically compares to Binge's launch offering but it's safe to assume that it's probably larger.
+Overall, it's unclear how Netflix' content library in 2020 specifically compares to Binge's launch offering but it's safe to assume that it's larger.

 The final way to compare Binge to the rest is through features.
 In addition to offline viewing, which isn't available at launch, Binge users will be able to setup and sort their own "lists" of content they want to watch while the service's recommendation carousels will be curated by real people rather than just algorithms.

 Binge also promises to include more than just the final cut of content, with support for behind the scenes interviews, footage and other special feature.
 How extensive the implementation of this feature goes remains to be seen.
-Stan and Disney+ have a similar feature but actual usage of it is pretty inconsistent.
+Stan and Disney+ have a similar feature but actual usage of it is infrequent and inconsistent.

 As mentioned before, the big feature that Binge is missing compared to other streaming services is 4K and HDR playback.
 Netflix, Stan, Amazon and others have offered this feature for some time and if you own a 4K TV, it sucks that you can't get the most value out of that hardware when it comes watching content through this particular streaming service.